Your Paper Your Way

 To find out more, please visit the Preparation section below.

 The Journal of Second Language Writing is devoted to publishing theoretically grounded reports of research and discussions of central issues in second and foreign language writing and writing instruction.
 Some areas of interest are personal characteristics and attitudes of L2 writers, L2 writers' composing processes, features of L2 writers' texts, readers' responses to L2 writing, assessment/evaluation of L2 writing, contexts (cultural, social, political, institutional) for L2 writing, and any other topic clearly relevant to L2 writing and/or writing instruction.
-Responses to published articles are also welcome for the Dialogue section of the journal.
+Responses to published articles are also welcome for the Forum section of the journal.
 The Journal of Second Language Writing is published four times a year.

 Contact details for submission

 Authors are requested to submit their papers electronically by using the Journal of Second Language Writing online submission and review web site (http://ees.elsevier.com/seclan ).
 This site will guide authors stepwise through the submission process.
 Authors are requested to submit the text, tables, and artwork in electronic form to this address.
 Authors who are unable to provide an electronic version or have other circumstances that prevent online submission are requested to contact the Editors prior to submission to discuss alternative options; email: Guillaume Gentil at firstname.lastname@example.org or Christine Tardy at email@example.com.
 The Publisher and Editors regret that they are not able to consider submissions that do not follow these procedures.

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.

 Ensure that the following items are present:One author has been designated as the corresponding author with contact details:

 • E-mail address